The Canonical Amoebot Model: Algorithms and Concurrency Control: Discussion and Future Work

-Finally, further study is needed on the design of algorithms for concurrent settings.
-The amoebot model's inclusion of memory, communication, and movement exacerbates issues of concurrency, ranging from operating based on stale information to conflicts of movement.
-Our analysis of the \algHex\ algorithm produced one set of algorithm-agnostic invariants that yield correct asynchronous behavior without the use of locks (Lemmas~\ref{lem:hexsequential}--\ref{lem:hexsuccess}) while our concurrency control protocol gives another set of sufficient conditions for obtaining correct behavior under an asynchronous adversary when using locks (Theorem~\ref{thm:concurrencycontrol}).
-Further analysis is required to understand how these approaches relate to each other.
-Do there exist algorithms that are not correct under an asynchronous adversary but are compatible with our concurrency control protocol, or vice versa?
-Are there other, less restrictive sufficient conditions for correctness in spite of asynchrony?
-We are hopeful that our approaches to concurrent algorithm design combined with answers to these open problems will advance the analysis of existing and future algorithms for programmable matter in the concurrent setting.
+Finally, further study is needed on the design of concurrent amoebot algorithms.
+Amoebots' communication and movement raise many issues of concurrency, ranging from conflicts of movement to operating based on stale information.
+Our analysis of the \algHex\ algorithm produced one set of algorithm-agnostic invariants that yield correct asynchronous behavior without the use of locks (Lemmas~\ref{lem:hexsequential}--\ref{lem:hexsuccess}) while our concurrency control framework gives another set of sufficient conditions for obtaining correct behavior under an asynchronous adversary when using locks (Conventions~\ref{conv:valid}--\ref{conv:expandrobust}).